nisheed75/SelfDrivingCar-CarND-TrafficSignClassifer/writeup_template.md

 I started with LeNet becuase is performs well with image recognistion but i planned to iterarted and experiemnt with this to see what performace i could get with plain LeNet and then i tried a few steps to see if i could imporve on it.
 The process and changes I made are listed in the next section.

 ##### Iterations and Changes Made
-1. Iteration 1: used plain LeNet with the training data set (with my generated images) this formed the basline for my experiments.
+1. Iteration 1: I used plain LeNet with the training data set (with my generated images) this formed the basline for my experiments.
 I ran this for 40 EPOCHs to see what accuracy i could achieve.
 1. Iteration 2: I ran this for 100 EPOCHs with evrything else unchanged and i got an improvement in accuracy.
 This was expected as the increased number of training runs gave the model more data to look at.
 1. Iteration 3: I ran this for 150 EPOCHs with evrything else unchanged and i got a decline in accuracy.
 This was unexpected however i noticed that the best model was before the last EPOCH.
 1. Iteration 4: I added L2 regularization to try and make sure i getting the lowesrt possible error (minimizing my error), added early stopping and best model saving so that i always got the best model not mater where is the lifecycle of EPOCH it occured.
 I also changed the learing rate to see if I could get more accuracy faster.
 My accuracy results were worst than the previous iterations.